zrkc/zrkc.github.io/source/_posts/hello-world.md

 npm install hexo-deployer-git
 ```

-To syn from local to remote:
+To syn from local to remote (hexo branch, not main!):

 ```
 git add .